luominx/no-rpl-bonded-minipools/README.md

 ### Additional Protocol Benefits
 - NOs utilizing NRBMs gain enhanced rewards compared to solo stakers, benefiting from community support and additional features, potentially including complimentary DVT.
 - This model attracts a distinct segment of NOs who, while not engaging with RPL, seek to leverage Rocket Pool's advantages, accepting a marginally lower APR.
-- Exposure to the system's robustness, community ethos, and perks may encourage these new NOs to eventually transition to conventional pools.
+- Exposure to the system's robustness, community ethos, and perks may encourage these new NOs to eventually transition to conventional minipools.

 ### Additional Considerations